 The Trustees review the reserve levels of the school annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
 The Trustees take into consideration the uncertainty over future income streams as well as the future plans of the school, including the high cost of maintaining a large site with buildings of varying ages.
+The Trustees have held a high level of reserves as a short term safety blanket to address the current uncertainty with regard to education finance.

-The Trustees have determined that the appropriate level of free reserves is £500,000 at 31 August 2022.
-Total reserves of the school amount to £20,055,060, although £19,727,600 of this is invested in fixed assets or represents non-GAG restricted funds.
-The remaining £1,442,887 (representing £1,115,427 of unrestricted funds and £327,460 of unspent GAG) is the balance that the Trustees monitor in accordance with the Board's reserves policy.
-This represents 1.7 months of normal recurring expenditure.
-The Trustees expect to use reserves to finance additional staffing over the coming two years which the school are using to aid the recovery from the Covid-19 pandemic.
-The intention is that any remaining reserves will contribute to the 2022/23 and 2023/24 financial years.
+The Trustees have determined that the appropriate level of free reserves should be £500,000.
+Total reserves of the school amount to £20,570,749, although £19,204,417 of this is invested in fixed assets or represents non-GAG restricted funds.
+The remaining £1,366,332 (representing £1,366,332 of unrestricted funds and £Nil of unspent GAG) is the balance that the Trustees monitor in accordance with the Board's reserves policy.
+The intention is that any remaining reserves will contribute to the 2023/24 and 2024/25 financial years.

-The Trustees would ideally like to invest further funds in the school estate and resources which may cover ICT projects, Premises projects and to meet the Covid-19 recovery plan.
-However, through robust resource management, it has been possible to use the capitalised GAG to improve the ICT infrastructure and school facilities, which in turn it is hoped will continue to ensure that the school roll is healthy and the school is offering a 21st century education.
+The Trustees would ideally like to invest further funds in the school estate and resources as highlighted in the Academies Trust Handbook.
+This year, through robust resource management, it has been possible to use the capitalised GAG to improve areas of the school site requiring attention, which in turn it is hoped will continue to ensure that the school roll is healthy, and the site maintained to a good standard moving forwards.